-Fig. \ref{RaLiBEV prediction result compare with MVDNet} shows the ground-truth, the estimation from MVDNet in clear weather, the estimation from RaLiBEV in clear weather, and the estimation from RaLiBEV in foggy weather, at the $3332^{th}$ and $4103^{th}$ frame of test dataset.
+Fig. \ref{RaLiBEV prediction result compare with MVDNet} shows the ground-truth, the prediction from MVDNet in clear weather, the prediction from RaLiBEV in clear weather and foggy weather at the $3332^{th}$ and $4103^{th}$ frame of test dataset.
 The ground-truth bounding boxes are decorated with yellow color, and the predicted boxes by each model are shown with red color.
 All boxes use green lines to indicate the heading of the object.
-It is easy to find out that the estimations of MVDNet have 3 miss detection and 4 predicted boxes with reversed heading direction in the top row figure, and 1 false alarm and 2 reversed predicted boxes in the bottom row figure, though the weather is clear.
-In contrast, The RaLiBEV shows perfect detection results in clear weather, and only gives one false detection and no reversed heading estimation in both time frame under foggy weather.
+It is easy to find out that the prediction of MVDNet have 3 miss detection and 4 predicted boxes with reversed heading direction in the top row figure, and 1 false alarm and 2 reversed predicted boxes in the bottom row figure, though the weather is clear.
+In contrast, The RaLiBEV shows perfect detection results in clear weather, and only gives one false detection and no reversed heading prediction in both time frame under foggy weather.